rucio/rucio/doc/gfal2.md

 # Install gfal2 Python bindings

-There may be lots of other dependencies in order to compile the Python bindings.
-Install dev packages as necessary.
-It may also be necessary to run
+There are several dependencies that must be installed in order to compile the Python bindings.
+Install dev packages as necessary; see documentationin the gfal2-python source distribution.
+It may also be necessary to run:

     pip3 install wheel